Neil Combee: Florida House of Representatives

 When Dockery was term-limited in 2012, Stargel ran to succeed her, creating an open seat in the 39th District, and Combee once again declared his candidacy.
 He was unopposed in the primary election and faced Carol Castagnero, an independent candidate who had run for a number of offices unsuccessfully, in the general election.
 Castagnero did not present a strong challenge to Combee, and he ended up defeating her in a landslide, receiving 65% of the vote, to win his first term in the legislature.

 Combee sponsored legislation in 2013 that would have "[prevented] someone who fires a warning shot or brandishes a weapon from being prosecuted under the state's stiff gun laws," which he had previously proposed a year prior, but had not received a vote.

 He attracted controversy in 2013 when he suggested on Twitter that Barack Obama was responsible for the chemical attacks that took place in the Syrian Civil War, asking, "Who knows?
 Did the White House Help Plan the Syrian Chemical Attack?"
 He defended his remarks, saying, "I think it's my place, your place and everybody's place to question what is going on here.
 Who do we believe?"

 During his time in the legislature, Combee chaired the Oversight, Transparency & Administration Subcommittee.
 He also served as Vice Chair of the State Affairs Committee and Government Operations & Technology Appropriations Subcommittee.

 Later career

 Combee resigned from the House on November 24, 2017 after being appointed by President Donald Trump to take a position as Florida state director of the USDA Farm Service Agency.
 He held that position until April 17, 2018, when he announced his campaign for Florida's 15th congressional district.
 Combee came in second in the 2018 Republican primary to Ross Spano, 44.1 to 33.8%.

 In 2020, Combee was elected to the Polk County Commission after defeating incumbent John Hall.
 In 2024.
-After serving 4 years on the Board of County Commissioners, he entered the race for Polk County Property Appraiser and won with 58.8% of the votes.
+After serving 4 years on the County Commission, he ran to succeed Marsha Faux as Polk County Property Appraiser.
+He faced former Lakeland Mayor Gow Fields in the Republican primary, and defeated him with 58 percent of the vote.
+Combee was unopposed in the general election, and took office on January 7, 2025.